 Simple Container Gardening Vegetable Care

 You’ve planted the seeds. . . now what?

 Make sure your container gets at least 6 hours of sun, although 8 or more is ideal.
-Water every 2-3 days, and everyday when temperatures are above 24 degrees celsius/75 degrees fahrenheit.
-I also like to water with Miracle Grow once a week or add slow release fertilizer to my dirt before planting.
+Water every 2-3 days, and every day when temperatures are above 24 degrees celsius/75 degrees Fahrenheit.
+I also like to water with Miracle Grow once a week or add a slow-release fertilizer to my dirt before planting.